jeetsukumaran/delineate/src/delineate-docs/source/install.rst

 Library Dependencies
 ====================

-DELINEATE makes use of the following Python libraries.
+|delineate| makes use of the following Python libraries.

 -  `DendroPy <https://dendropy.org/>`__ (4.4.0 or greater)
 -  `SciPy <https://www.scipy.org/>`__ (1.18.1 or greater)